-I am an acupuncturist, herbalist, and massage therapist, and my goal is to help you feel good in mind, body, and spirit.
-Having recently relocated to York from San Diego, I hope to bring some positive change to the area and to my new patients.
+I am a practitioner of Chinese Medicine and massage therapist, and my goal is to help you feel good in mind, body, and spirit.
+Having relocated to York from San Diego in 2017, I hope to bring a positive outlook to the area and to my new patients.
 If you have always been curious about what acupuncture is or how it could benefit you or someone you care about, call me, email me, or stop by my office!

 Integral to my method are treatments which focus on unraveling tension patterns in the body with breathing techniques and manual therapy such as massage, cupping, and gua sha in order to create a maximum physical effect.

-Although I am working towards a post-graduate specialization in auto-immune skin disorders (dermatology), I consider myself to be a general practitioner and frequently treat orthopedic issues, gastrointestinal issues, autoimmune disorders, and offer general maintenance feelings for the times when you think that you could feel a little better, think a little clearer, and be a little more efficient in in your life.
+Although I am currently working towards a Doctorate in Acupuncture and Chinese Medicine, as well as a post-graduate specialization in auto-immune skin disorders (dermatology), I consider myself to be a general practitioner and frequently treat orthopedic issues, gastrointestinal issues, autoimmune disorders, and offer general maintenance feelings for the times when you think that you could feel a little better, think a little clearer, and be a little more efficient in in your life.

 here's a little about me:

-I have been a practitioner and student of Thai bodywork for a handful of years and, in 2013 received my Master's Degree in Chinese Medicine from Pacific College of Oriental Medicine as well as a certification of training in Traditional Chinese Medicine from Chengdu University in China.
+I have been a practitioner and student of Thai bodywork since 2011 and, in 2013 received my Master's Degree in Chinese Medicine from Pacific College of Oriental Medicine as well as a certification of training in Traditional Chinese Medicine from Chengdu University in China.
 Throughout my education I received specialty training in integrative healthcare settings working with patients who have chronic pain conditions, auto-immune disorders, infectious and internal diseases, gastrointestinal disorders, and orthopedic and neurological pain syndromes.

 Aside from Chinese Medicine, my professional background includes graduate-level research in the history of medicine (awarded UCSD 2007), and object conservation at the Library of Congress and National Gallery of Art from 2003-2006 following my undergraduate work in fine art and the history of art (awarded 2003 University of Maryland).
 Currently, and outside of my private practice I research and write about various topics related to Chinese medicne and the sociology of medicine.
 I love cooking, baking, and making things in general.
 I also practice Chen style Taiji Chuan and repair stringed musical instruments.